-Scotland: Craig Brown relives his France 98 World Cup journey
+Brazil, Bond & big duvets - Brown's France 98 tales

 Taking part in his third World Cup, the Scotland manager poked his head around the dressing room door.
 With 80,000 fans and a global audience waiting, his side's yellow-clad opponents strode by, arms linked, ready to defend their title.

 Brown retreated inside for one last battle cry.
 "I went in and said 'guys, I've just seen Brazil holding hands.
-They're shitting themselves!"
+They're shitting themselves!'"

-An eight-year hiatus from the game's biggest stage was at an end, with the 1998 finals and a date with the world champions, Norway and Morocco to come.
+An eight-year hiatus from the game's biggest stage was at an end, with the 1998 finals and dates with the world champions, Norway and Morocco to come.

-For the Scotland manager, it was the culmination of months of preparation that included different duvets, a disappearing Andy Goram, a training session with Rod Stewart and a phone call from Sean Connery.
-What followed wasn't dull, either.
+For the Scotland manager, it was the culmination of months of preparation that included hotel hunting, different duvets, a disappearing Andy Goram, a training session with Rod Stewart and a phone call from Sean Connery.
+What followed wasn't dull either.

 Goram, Rod & a call from James Bond